-Diversity of Order Phasmatodea: Stick and Leaf insects with its Plant Associates in Selected Mountain Ecosystems of Mindanao, Philippines
+Diversity of order Phasmatodea: stick and leaf insects with plant associates in mountain ecosystems of Mindanao, Philippines

 Authors